 - Legally recognized privileged or analogous relationships, such as those with lawyers, physicians, and ministers;

 - Religious practices, affiliations, or beliefs of the student or the student’s parent/guardian; or

 - Income, other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program.

 In the case of such surveys, the student’s parent(s)/guardian(s) may:

 - Inspect the survey within a reasonable time of the request, and/or

-- Refuse to allow their child to participate in any survey requesting personal The school shall not penalize any student whose parent(s)/guardian(s) exercise this option.
+- Refuse to allow their child to participate in any survey requesting personal information.
+The school shall not penalize any student whose parent(s)/guardian(s) exercises this opt out option.